+Approved December 2004

+Revised November 2008

+Revised May 2010

+Revised January 2012

+Revised February 2013

+Revised November 2017

+Revised October 2019

+Revised February 2021

+Revised October 2021

+Revised December 2022

+Revised September 2023

+Revised April 2025

-Approved December 2004 Revised November 2008 Revised May 2010 Revised January 2012 Revised February 2013 Revised November 2017 Revised October 2019 Revised February 2021 Revised December 2022 Revised September 2023 This Employee Manual is intended to acquaint you with the Northern Moraine Wastewater Reclamation District's employment policies, benefits, procedures and other general information about the District's operations.
-This manual only highlights the District's policies, practices and benefits for general information and cannot be considered a contract for employment.
-The District reserves the right to amend, supplement, or rescind any provisions, as it deems appropriate.
+This Employee Manual is intended to acquaint you with the Northern Moraine Wastewater Reclamation District's employment policies, benefits, procedures and other general information about the District's operations.
+This manual only highlights the District's policies, practices and benefits for general information and is not a contract for employment and is not an agreement or promise of benefits.
+The District reserves the right to amend, supplement, or rescind any provisions, as it deems appropriate at any time.
 This Employee Manual supersedes and replaces all previous employee handbooks, manuals, management memos, and policy statements, whether oral or written, issued by the District pertaining to the policy areas contained herein.
 The provisions of this Employee Manual will apply only insofar as they do not conflict with any state or federal law.